jcairo/todoLab/todoLab/doc/README.txt

 archived or unarchived and must be switched into the alternate list.
 This is done by passing an ArrayList<Todo> to onToDoArchiveStateToggled() which simply uses the Todo add method on the relevant list.

+Licensing:
+I chose to use the GPL v3 license as it appeared I was unable to include GPL v3 code in an Apache2 licensed product.
+It is my understanding that all code from Stack Overflow is GPL code and I have used many snippets.
+The Gson library is Apache 2 which can be used under the GPL v3.
+All used code was either taken from the Google Developer (Apache 2) guide or Stack Overflow (GPL).